angelo-rubio/email-summarizer/README.md

-# Email Summarizer and Responder
+## Features

 This project demonstrates the use of OpenAI's GPT-4o-mini model to generate mock emails, summarize them, and propose responses.
 The emails are created in a random language (English, Spanish, or Japanese), summarized in English, and then a response is proposed in the original language.

-## Features

-- Generates mock emails in English, Spanish, or Japanese.
-- Summarizes emails in English.
-- Proposes responses in the original language of the email.

 ## Prerequisites